 Best for Physical Therapy: Latex Elastic Bands

-Also known by the popular brand name TheraBand, these elastic bands are a mainstay in most physical therapy practices, Fetters says.
-Unlike other resistance band styles, these are not looped and are usually sold by the roll, allowing you to cut the rubber to the length of your preference.
+Also known by the popular brand name TheraBand, these elastic bands are a mainstay in most physical-therapy practices, Fetters says.
+Unlike other resistance-band styles, these are not looped and are usually sold by the roll, allowing you to cut the rubber to the length of your preference.

-These latex bands are usually much thinner and lighter in tension than other strength bands, making them the perfect tool for rehabilitative exercise prescribed by a physical therapist.
+These latex bands are usually much thinner and lighter in tension than other strength bands, making them the perfect tool for rehabilitative exercises prescribed by a physical therapist.
 You can use this style by holding each end, anchoring the middle portion under your foot or around a structure.
 Or, you can knot them yourself and create your own short-looped band.

 Pricing on latex bands can range anywhere between $10 to $100, depending on whether you buy by the roll or in a set.